Sum-of-Parts: Self-Attributing Neural Networks with End-to-End Learning of Feature Groups: Empirical Evaluations of Sum-of-Parts

-While outperforming other methods on standard metrics shows the advantage of our \groupa{}s, the ultimate goal of interpretability methods is for domain experts to use these tools and be able to use the explanations in real settings.
-To validate the usability of our approach, we collaborated with domain experts and used \wrapper{} to discover new cosmological knowledge about the expansion of the universe and the growth of cosmic structure.
-We find that the groups generated with \wrapper{} contain semantically meaningful structures to cosmologists.
-The resulting scores of these groups led to findings linking certain cosmological structures to the initial state of the universe, some of which were surprising and previously not known.
+\paragraph{(RQ6) Can We Use \wrapper{} Explanations to Debug Models?} As \wrapper{} explanations directly compose the final prediction, we want to see if we can use the group explanations to identify undesirable model behaviors.
+One such behavior is overly relying on background features for correct predictions, indicating potential spurious correlations.
+We analyze \wrapper{}'s explanations to check which feature groups the model use to make correct and incorrect predictions.
+We find that SOP uses more objects in correct (64.9\%) than incorrect (57.3\%) examples.
+Figure~\ref{fig:purity-obj-ratio-correct-incorrect-imagenet} shows similar behavior for other \sem{} baselines.
+We conjecture that using objects, instead of relying on spurious background correlations, helps the model make correct predictions.
+Thus, explanations from \wrapper{} and other \sem{}s can help illuminate the reasoning behind model behaviors.

-Weak lensing maps in cosmology calculate the spatial distribution of matter density in the universe using precise measurements of the shapes of $\sim$100 million galaxies \citep{y3-shapecatalog}.
-The shape of each galaxy is distorted (sheared and magnified) due to the curvature of spacetime induced by mass inhomogenities as light travels towards us.
-Cosmologists have techniques that can infer the distribution of mass in the universe from these distortions, resulting in a weak lensing map \cite{Jeffrey_2021}.
+\paragraph{(RQ7) Can \wrapper{} Explanations Assist Scientific Discovery?} The ultimate goal of interpretability methods is for domain experts to use these tools and explanations in real settings.
+To validate the usability of our approach, we collaborate with cosmologists and use \wrapper{} to discover new knowledge about the expansion of the universe and the growth of the cosmic structure.

-Cosmologists hope to use weak lensing maps to predict two key parameters related to the initial state of the universe: \Om{} and \seight{}. \Om{} captures the average energy density of all matter in the universe (relative to the total energy density which includes radiation and dark energy), while \seight{} describes the fluctuation of matter distribution (see e.g. \cite{Abbott_2022}).
-From these parameters, a cosmologist can simulate how cosmological structures, such as galaxies, superclusters and voids, develop throughout cosmic history.
-However, \Om{} and \seight{} are not directly measurable, and the inverse relation from cosmological structures in the weak lensing map to \Om{} and \seight{} is unknown.
+\textbf{Problem Formulation.} Cosmologists hope to understand the relations of cosmological structures with two cosmological parameters related to the initial state of the universe: \Om{} and \seight{}.
+The parameter \Om{} captures the average energy density of all matter in the universe, while \seight{} describes the fluctuation of matter distribution~\citep{Abbott_2022}.
+However, these parameters are not directly measurable.
+What we can obtain are weak lensing mass maps, which are spatial distribution of matter density in the universe calculated using precise measurements of the shapes of $\sim 100$ million galaxies~\citep{y3-shapecatalog}.
+While the direct relation from weak lensing maps to \Om{} and \seight{} is unknown, cosmologists create simulated weak lensing maps from different \Om{} and \seight{} values and train CNNs~\citep{ribli2019weak,matilla2020weaklensing,Fluri_2022} to reversely predict \Om{} and \seight{} from the mass maps.
+An open question in cosmology remains: